 Supporting LIFE: Fighting Child Mortality

-The Supporting LIFE (SL) project is designed to provide low-cost, effective, and targeted interventions in remote and resource-poor settings in order to overcome inadequate healthcare infrastructures in Malawi, Southern Africa.
-Led by Dr John O’Donoghue from Imperial College London (UK), it includes a multinational group of experts, institutions and non-governmental organisations (NGOs) in Ireland, Sweden, USA, Malawi, and Switzerland.
+The Supporting LIFE (SL) project ran from May 2013 to April 2017.
+It was designed to provide low-cost, effective, and targeted interventions in remote and resource-poor settings in order to overcome inadequate healthcare infrastructures in Malawi, Southern Africa.
+Led by Dr John O’Donoghue from Imperial College London (UK), it included a multinational group of experts, institutions and non-governmental organisations (NGOs) in Ireland, Sweden, USA, Malawi, and Switzerland.

 Infographic: Need for and benefits of our app